cisco/ChezScheme/CONTRIBUTING.md

   both used by Chez Scheme and was initially written using Chez Scheme, but evolves separately.

-* Inclusion of existing permissively licensed open-source code will be considered on a case-by-case basis.
-Otherwise, contributions must be the contributors' own original work.

 Before investing significant effort preparing a contribution, consider running the idea by one of the committers for additional guidance and advice.